By Scott Ross

 †Horner was a last-minute replacement for Craig Safan, whose initial score for Wolfen was rejected.
 It’s since, like Horner’s, been made available on CD.

 ††“Rights issues” usually means, “We decided not to pay the composer what he asked.”
-When one considers the obscene amounts of money media corporations such as Time-Warner, the current owner of Wolfen, have on hand the only sane response is, “Oh, for Christ’s sake, just pay him the two hundred bucks!”
+When one considers the obscene amounts of money media corporations such as Time-Warner, the current owner of Wolfen, have on hand the only sane response is, “Oh, for Christ’s sake, just pay them the two hundred bucks!”

 Text copyright 2014 by Scott Ross